Shifting Financial Marketing into Gear

 The Financial Marketing Process

 Defining an effective marketing process provides a path and clarifies the various pieces you’ll need to create a fully-functioning process—from lead generation to post sale.
-Defining the tools, offerings, and strategies that then form the basis for the campaigns you’ll execute, and managing and modifying them going forward will establish a process that will build a database of leads and nurture them to become clients.
+Defining the tools, offerings, and strategies that then form the basis for the financial marketing campaigns you’ll execute, and managing and modifying them going forward will establish a process that will build a database of leads and nurture them to become clients.

 Shane Stiles will be a featured speaker at the NIBA SoCal Conference on February 23rd, 2017.